Bacalhau: The Staple of Portuguese Cuisine

-On the other hand, cod is a very strong flavored fish, only intensified by the curing process.
-But despite its strong flavor, I have to imagine that there are a considerable amount of Portuguese who actually enjoy this traditional dish considering there are 1,001 different ways of preparing it.
-Either the Portuguese were just trying to find ways of making salt cod more palatable, or they do truly believe it’s a wonderfully versatile food.
-I browsed over the website that features “1,001 receitas” and there’s a version dedicated to every holiday and geared to every taste.
+Cod is a very strong-flavored fish, only intensified by the curing process.
+But despite its strong flavor, there are a considerable amount of Portuguese who enjoy this traditional dish considering there are 1,001 different ways of preparing it!
 You can boil it, fry it, stew it, grill it, roast it, make it into meatballs or mash it into a pulp!
-They have regionally specific Bacalhau recipes, “healthy” Bacalhau preparations and recipes featuring fresh, unsalted codfish.

 Bacalhau à Brás: This Bacalhau dish is by far my favorite, and the one I first enjoyed when first stepping upon Portuguese soil.
 The codfish is cooked up in a “fried rice” style with strips of potato, onion and scrambled egg and garnished with some delicious jumbo Portuguese black olives.
 The flavor is sumptuous and far from overpowering.